 The Carl Lutz Circle is a non-profit association based in Geneva, an international city that hosts the European headquarters of the United Nations and many international organizations.
 The Circle aims to raise awareness among civil society, including youth, on the humanitarian action of the Righteous Carl Lutz.

 Spring 2020 : The Carl Lutz Circle is preparing a series of conferences in Israel with institutional partners.

-September 2019: the Carl Lutz Circle is preparing a conference in Lausanne, with institutional partners and introductory remarks by the President of the State Council of Vaud.
+September 2019: The Carl Lutz Circle gave a major conference in Lausanne, with an introductory speech by the President of the Vaud Council of State.